Skip to main content

 LLC Advantages and Disadvantages

-While LLCs are indeed a commonly used business structure for their limited risk and pass-through tax structure, that doesn't mean they are the perfect structure for every business owner.
-LLCs have both advantages and disadvantages that are worth weighing before deciding to create one.
+While LLCs are indeed a commonly used business structure for entrepreneurs wanting a pass-through entity for tax purposes and limited liability protection, that doesn’t mean they are the perfect structure for every business owner.
+LLCs have both advantages and disadvantages that are worth considering before deciding to create one.

 Form your LLC with confidence.
 Our trusted partner LegalZoom has packages starting at $0 + filing fees.